DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Elseworld: Many, but the two most often seen are the AU created from Cyrus' time tampering, and the Another!Verse (Based on The World Ends With You's Another Day mode), a Lighter and Softer version of WAAPT.

-Enemy Within: The boss of each trainer's mindscape tends to be their inner dark side.
+Enemy Within: The boss of each trainer's mindscape during the Mindscape Miniarc tends to be their inner dark side.

 The group as a whole would also count as their friendship deepened through their mutual experiences fighting evil.

-Five-Man Band: In the beginning it worked like this, but after the group got a lot more members it became closer to The Squad.
+Five-Man Band: In the beginning it worked like this, but after the group got a lot more members it became closer to The Team.
+The breakdown pre-Oblivia worked like this:

 A sweeter form of it though with the Breather Arc foreshadowings during the AU.

-Freaky Friday Flip: Has happened three times so far, first with Jane and Palkia, the second time with DS and Artemis and the third with Daisy and Pink.
+Happened three times from Sinnoh to Unova-1, first with Jane and Palkia, the second time with DS and Artemis and the third with Daisy and Pink.
 A weird variation of this also seemed to happen between Jane and Entei.

 Happens yet again with Anom and Wolf, due to a Manaphy.
 Unlike the other examples, it's played as a more serious major plot point rather than a brief joke, and lasted for pretty much the whole Oblivia arc.